kazemochizuki/vincent-app-hyperliquid-perps/README.md

 what`s deprecated:

-- DCA, Agenda & DCA: code is retained in case the Railway template doesn`t work.
+- DCA, Agenda & Mongo: code is retained in case the Railway template doesn`t work.